CityOfPhiladelphia/phila.gov/README.md

 # phila.gov

 The phila.gov site is WordPress running behind Nginx on an AWS instance.
-The entire machine setup (the whole stack) is kept in this repo.
+The entire machine setup is kept in this repo.

-## Install

-See install, wp-config, and deploy in the scripts directory.

 ## Running a test AWS instance